Skip to Content

 Sally Yun

-Blame game: women in South Korea’s birth rate crisis
+Blame game: women bear the brunt of Korea’s birth rate crisis

 A silent crisis chokes the very backbone of Korean society.
 Since 2013, the nation’s fertility rate has plummeted to 0.7 children per woman — far below 2.1, the figure necessary for the nation to subsist.
 As politicians declare a national emergency, South Korea teeters on an unprecedented precipice.
 With this record-breaking downward spiral, researchers warn that South Korea may be the first nation to face demographic extinction.